 |The baptism of Prince Philippos; held by his father, King Constantine, and Diana, Princess of Wales, one of his godmothers.|

-Raised at his parents' home in Hampstead, Philippos did not set foot on Greek soil until he was seven years old.
+Raised at his parents home near London, Philippos did not set foot on Greek soil until he was seven years old.
 In 1993, the former royal family undertook a private yachting trip of the Greek islands, with landings in places such as Thessaloniki, Greek Macedonia, and Tatoi, the family's country estate outside of Athens.
 The last time the royal family had been permitted to visit Greece was for the 1981 funeral of Philippos's grandmother, Queen Frederica.
 Just as the 1981 visit had aroused controversy, the family's 1993 excursion proved to be a contentious one.
 The Greek government barred King Constantine and his entourage from visiting certain areas, and at one point even sent warplanes to buzz their yacht while sailing in the Aegean.
 Sky TV in Britain filmed a television special covering the Greek royal pilgrimage.
 In the below clip, at around the 27:40 mark, we see seven-year-old Philippos joining his mother and sisters in meeting with monks from the monastery of Mount Athos.
 While Philippos's father and elder brothers went ashore to the monastery, he had to remain on the ship as women and young children are forbidden from setting foot there.
 After being presented with sacred icons and joining in prayers, Queen Anne-Marie relays to her son a conversation she had with the monks about whether Philippos would like to become one himself.
 The young prince's response is anything but enthusiastic.

 In recent years, Philippos has joined his family for more visits to their homeland, and as of 2013 his parents have returned to live in Greece permanently.